 7. Freaky Friday

-Anna and her mom Tess can’t understand each other… until they find themselves literally walking in each other’s shoes.
+Anna and her mom Tess can’t understand each other… until they find themselves literally walking in each other’s shoes on Freaky Friday.
 As they each adjust to being the other, the generation gap between them narrows and they find a new respect for each other (and a way to switch their bodies back again!).

 This adorable movie about a puppy discovering his ordinary talents is also about his child movie star, Penny.
 Penny’s mother backs up her daughter’s acting career, comforting her daughter when Bolt disappears and finally, at the end of the movie, standing up for what’s best for Penny.

 9. Pride and Prejudice